How to make a living when you have multiple chemical sensitivity

 Disabled people usually have to accept a reduced income, sometimes very steeply so.
 That is one of the many things outsiders don’t realize (including many doctors).

-Some people have to scrape by using various forms of government assistance, such as housing vouchers, food stamps, etc. It is possible to do, but very tough.
+Some people have to scrape by using various forms of government assistance, such as housing vouchers, food stamps, and Pell grants.
+It is possible to do, but very tough.

 Some end up homeless, typically living in a van.
 We have met several, including one who begged for money in front of a grocery store in Flagstaff, Arizona.